cathicath/catbooks/README.md

 This will start both the Flask application and the MySQL database in the background.

-### 2. Import the database schema and books data
+### 2. Load the Database Schema

-Once the database container is running, execute the following commands to load the database structure (catbooks.sql) and add books to the shop (books.sql):

-docker exec -i catbooks_mysql mysql -u root -p catbooks_db < catbooks.sql
+docker cp catbooks.sql catbooks_mysql:/catbooks.sql
+docker cp books.sql catbooks_mysql:/books.sql

+Access the MySQL Container:
-docker exec -i catbooks_mysql mysql -u root -p catbooks_db < books.sql
+docker exec -it catbooks_mysql mysql -u root -p

-When prompted, enter the MySQL root password (found in .env).
+(Enter password: kali123)

+Run These SQL Commands:
+USE catbooks_db;
+SOURCE /catbooks.sql;
+SOURCE /books.sql;
+SHOW TABLES;

+Make sure you see the tables books, reviews, and users.

 ### 3. Restart the application